 The door!
 Wade realized he had left the door to Silas’s offices ajar.
 He didn’t have the key to lock it from the inside.
 He moved, crossing to the archway that led into Silas’s office, and slowly pulled his revolver from its holster.

-‘Damn stupid...Who leaves that behind!’
+“Damn shtupid...Who leavesh that behind?”

-A heavy, slurred voice said as the footsteps reached the top of the stairs.
+The voice was heavy and slurred as the footsteps reached the top of the stairs.
 Wade relaxed his shoulders.
 You had to be relaxed to shoot straight.

 Their interloper reached the top hallway and turned.
-They didn’t even notice the door open to the Laramie office, and instead there was a jangling of keys at the other suite of rooms, and the creak of a door opening.
+They didn’t even notice the door open to the Laramie office, and instead, there was a jangling of keys at the other suite of rooms, and the creak of a door opening.

 Anna ghosted to his side, and Wade felt her body heat right against his.
 Suddenly, in the middle of all of this, he remembered his dream last night.
 What if this man was armed?
-Of course he would be?
-He couldn’t let Anna be hurt, not like-
+Of course he would be!
+He couldn’t let Anna be hurt, not like—

 Sarah was.